pelico-internal/pelico-front-exercise/README.md

+# How to

+- Run `npm install` to install the dependencies
+- Run `npm run dev` to run it locally

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.